miguelmota/status-dash/README.md

-# status dash
+# status-scripts

-> My personal service status dashboard in the terminal
+> My personal service status scripts for the terminal

 Displays